liupeirong/secure-azure-web-app-deployment/README.md

 Alternative solutions considered -
 * [Azure Front Door](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-overview) - can load balance across regions while Application Gateway can only load balance within a region.
 If there's no need for cross-region routing, Application Gateway has one IP address that can be used to lock down App Service.
 Front Door has a much wider range of outbound IP addresses.
-* [Azure SQL DB VNet Service Endpoints](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-vnet-service-endpoint-rule-overview?toc=/azure/virtual-network/toc.json) - restricts access to SQL from only a virtual network (VNET).
-Combined with [Azure App Service VNet Integration](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet), it’s possible to restrict SQL Server to be only accessible from App Service.
-It's not implemented in this sample because this feature is in preview for Linux App Service (May 2020).
-Also note that
-    * this feature is only supported on Premium V2 App Service Plan
-    * you need to run "DBCC FLUSHAUTHCACHE" to clear the cache of firewall on SQL
+* [Azure SQL DB and Azure SQL Server firewalls](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-firewall-configure) can be configured to only allow the Web API [outbound IPs](https://docs.microsoft.com/en-us/azure/app-service/overview-inbound-outbound-ips#find-outbound-ips) to access the database.
+VNet Integration with Service Endpoints is a superior option because there's no need to enumerate the IPs and handle possible IP changes.
 * [Azure App Service Private Endpoints](https://docs.microsoft.com/en-us/azure/app-service/networking/private-endpoint) - restricts access to App Service from only a VNet.
 However this is currently (Apr 2020) in Preview only in 2 regions.
 * [Azure App Service Environment](https://docs.microsoft.com/en-us/azure/app-service/environment/intro) - places App Service in a VNet.
 This is a dedicated App Service SKU which could be an overkill for some websites.